Glen Oak Country Club: Golf

-The club hosted the 1943 Women's Western Open, won by Ladies Professional Golf Association (LPGA) co-founder Patty Berg, one of her still-record 11 LPGA Tour major championship wins.
-The club hosted the Professional Golfers' Association of America’s (PGA) 1915 Western Open, won by Tom McNamara.
-The course hosted the Illinois PGA’s 1962 Illinois Open Championship, won by John Paul Jones.
+The club hosted the 1943 Women's Western Open, won by Ladies Professional Golf Association (LPGA) co-founder Patty Berg, one of her still-record 15 LPGA Tour major championship wins.
+The club hosted the Professional Golfers' Association of America's (PGA) 1915 Western Open, won by Tom McNamara.
+The course hosted the Illinois PGA's 1962 Illinois Open Championship, won by John Paul Jones.

-The club participates with a caddy program where the traditional caddy carries the golf bag for the members.
+The club participates with a caddie program where the traditional caddie carries the golf bag for the members.
 Golf carts are available should the member not want to walk the course.
 The club also participates in the Evans Caddie College Scholarship.